baibizhe/Awesome-SAM/README.md

 # Awesome-SAM
 This repo collects the research resources based on SAM(Segment Anything Model) proposed by Meta AI.
 If you would like to contribute, please open an issue.
-I will keep  update daily  until end of May .
 Some paper haven't been updated to google scholar database.
-I search it daily from arxiv
+I search it daily from arxiv.
+[Upate on June 19 .Some premiliary  work on  testing SAM on different dataset without any improvement on SAM has been moved to  premiliary  test section ]

 ## SAM
 - [Segment Anything](https://arxiv.org/abs/2304.02643) [[code](https://segment-anything.com/) , [demo](https://segment-anything.com/) , [Fine-tune blog](https://encord.com/blog/learn-how-to-fine-tune-the-segment-anything-model-sam/)]

 ## Applications